-B/6 in English Language or Literature GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
+6 in English Language GCSE or 6 in English Literature GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
 WHAT WILL I STUDY In Philosophy, you will encounter the work of some of the greatest thinkers in the western tradition.
-The Greeks invented western philosophy but the tradition begun with Socrates, Plato and Aristotle has continued uninterrupted up until the present day.
+The Greeks invented western philosophy but the tradition began with Socrates, Plato and Aristotle and has continued uninterrupted up until the present day.
 You will study aspects of the work of philosophers like John Locke, David Hume, Rene Descartes and Bertrand Russell during the first year of your course in epistemology (the theory of knowledge) and ethics.
 You will be expected to develop a critical and evaluative approach to their arguments and you will learn how to construct and develop your own responses to them.
 IS THIS COURSE RIGHT FOR ME Philosophy is a stimulating subject, but a demanding one.
-You must be prepared to read, think and write about ideas and concepts which can be difficult to understand but you will learn to identify strengths as well as weaknesses in many standard arguments of the philosophical tradition.
+You must be prepared to read, think logically and write about ideas and concepts which can be difficult to understand but you will learn to identify strengths as well as weaknesses in many standard arguments of the philosophical tradition.
 In addition, you will develop the skill of constructing your own arguments in response to the arguments of others and you will be expected to develop your own point of view in relation to a range of philosophical questions.
 WHERE NEXT Philosophy students tend to have an inquisitive nature, and are willing to question just about anything and everything.
 Philosophy is a subject that has a very wide application in future careers.
 Due to its concentration on thinking about difficult ideas and challenging concepts, you will be able to use these transferable skills in a wide range of progression contexts.
+There are a number of transferable skills that can be gained from studying Philosophy.
 These include: logical and analytical thinking and reasoning, problem solving, written and oral communication, able to interpret, condense and clarify information, able to formulate your own opinions and defend them in debate and the ability to interpret and analyse a variety of different information.
 Industry sectors where a Philosophy qualification may be considered an advantage are: Journalism, Law, Social Services, Business, Education, IT and The Civil Service.
 Useful websites to research careers and wider progression options could include Prospects, All About Careers and The Apprenticeship Guide.